koompi/sdc-archive/sa/qemu-on-koompi-os-with-bridge_005.md

 Version: 0.1
 ```

-# How to run Qemu on KOOMPI OS with bridge interface
+# How to run Qemu on KOOMPI OS with tap interface

 [QEMU](https://www.qemu.org/) is a virtualization technology emulator that allows you to run operating systems and Linux distributions easily on your current system without the need to install them or burn their ISO files.
 It is like VMware or VirtualBox.
 You can use it at anytime to emulate running any operating system you want on a lot of devices and architecture.